Bylaws of the American Historic Racing Motorcycle Association (A.H.R.M.A.)

 The fiscal year shall be December 1st through November 30th.

-On this 8th day of January, 2009, I hereby certify that the foregoing Bylaws consisting of thirteen (13) pages, including this page, constitute the current Bylaws of A.H.R.M.A. as originally adopted by the Board of Trustees of the Association on the 1st day of November 2003 and as subsequently amended by the Board of Trustees.
+On this 24th day of October, 2017, I hereby certify that the foregoing Bylaws consisting of ten (10) pages, including this page, constitute the current Bylaws of A.H.R.M.A. as originally adopted by the Board of Trustees of the Association on the 1st day of November 2003 and as subsequently amended by the Board of Trustees.

-Dates of Amendment: As reflected in the minutes of the meetings of the Board of Trustees, the foregoing Bylaws were validly amended on the following date: October 20th, 2008.
+As reflected in the minutes of the meetings of the Board of Trustees, the foregoing Bylaws were validly amended on the following date: October 9th, 2017